subhk/ContourDynamics.jl/paper/paper.md

 for over three decades, including studies of 2D turbulence vortex mergers and the inverse energy cascade [@dritschel2008], filamentation and stripping of QG vortices [@dritschel1989], and stratospheric vortex dynamics.
-Despite this rich scientific legacy, the primary software implementing these methods is written in Fortran and distributed on a contact-only basis with no public repository or open license.
+Despite this rich scientific legacy, widely used implementations of these methods remain tied to legacy research codes, creating a barrier to transparent reuse and extension.

-The Julia GFD ecosystem has grown substantially in recent years, with `GeophysicalFlows.jl` providing GPU-accelerated pseudospectral QG solvers.
-However, **no Julia package implements Lagrangian contour dynamics**, leaving a methodological gap precisely where the method has its greatest advantages: long-time vortex interaction studies where pseudospectral diffusion artificially dissipates thin filaments.
+The Julia GFD ecosystem has grown substantially in recent years.
+However, open-source Julia tooling for Lagrangian contour dynamics remains limited, leaving a methodological gap precisely where the method has its greatest advantages: long-time vortex interaction studies where pseudospectral diffusion artificially dissipates thin filaments.